The best things in life are free, right?

 If you’re on the go but want to stay entertained, audiobooks and podcasts are the way to go.
 I often listen to these on long car trips for work and they’re a lifesaver.
 If you’re an Amazon Prime member, you can access a limited number of Audible channels.
 You can sometimes score free audiobooks from your library, too.

-This can be a religious service for your own faith, or even other faiths.
+This can be a religious service for your own faith or others.
 I once had the chance to attend services at a Hindu temple and it was an amazing experience.
 I got to connect with many new people and learned a little bit more about their beliefs.
-It's a wonderful way to see how big the world is, and to better understand your fellow man.
+It’s a wonderful way to see how big the world is and to better understand your fellow man.

 Arcades can be expensive.
 In some areas, though, there are penny or nickel arcades.
 For a whopping $5 you can have hours of fun playing games and winning cheap prizes, with plenty of laughs thrown in.